Tennessee State Route 22: McNairy County

 SR 22 begins as a primary highway in McNairy County at the Mississippi state line, where the highway continues south as MS 2.
 The highway travels north as a two-lane highway, passing through the community of Acton before entering the town of Michie and intersecting SR 224.
 It then passes through town before coming to an intersection with SR 57.
 SR 22 then leaves Michie and crosses into Hardin County.

 Hardin County

 SR 22 continues north into the community of Shiloh and becomes concurrent with SR 142, with which it remains concurrent to the community of Hurley, where SR 142 splits off and goes west, while SR 22 turns northeast and enters Shiloh National Military Park.
 The highway passes through the park before turning north again to run alongside the Tennessee River, which it does so to its junction with U.S. Route 64 (US 64)/SR 69/SR 15 in Crump.
-In Crump, SR 22 turns west to become concurrent with US 64/SR 69/SR 15, with SR 69 splitting off to the north about a half mile later.
+In Crump, SR 22 turns west to become concurrent with US 64/SR 69/SR 15, with SR 69 splitting off to the north about 1/2 mi later.
 US 64/SR 15/SR 22 continue west, as a four-lane undivided highway, and cross back into McNairy County.